Von der Leyen proposes partial suspension of EU-Israel Association Agreement

 The situation in Gaza has caused deep divisions within the EU.
 Some member states want to introduce measures against Israel, while others resist such measures.
 The Commission has mostly stayed out of the discussion, only tabling a proposal for partial suspension of scientific cooperation under the Horizon programme, on which member states failed to agree.

 That has changed.
-Von der Leyen said during her annual State of the Union address the Commission will propose a partial suspension of EU-Israel Association Agreement, with a focus on its trade aspects, and the introduction of sanctions on extremist Israeli ministers and violent settlers.
+Von der Leyen said during her annual State of the Union address that the Commission would propose a partial suspension of the EU-Israel Association Agreement, with a focus on its trade aspects, and the introduction of sanctions on extremist Israeli ministers and violent settlers.

-The Commission president added that she hopes member states will come to an agreement on the issue.
+Von der Leyen added that she hoped member states would come to an agreement on the issue.
 “I am aware it will be difficult to find majorities.
 And I know that any action will be too much for some, too little for others.
-But we must all take our own responsibilities,” Von der Leyen said.
+But we must all take our own responsibilities,” she said.

 No more bilateral support

-Von der Leyen also said the Commission will suspend its bilateral support to Israel.
-"We will stop all payments in these areas, without affecting our cooperation with Israeli civil society or Yad Vashem (the official Holocaust memorial centre, ed.)," Von der Leyen told the European Parliament in Strasbourg
+Von der Leyen also said the Commission would suspend its bilateral support to Israel.
+"We will stop all payments in these areas, without affecting our cooperation with Israeli civil society or Yad Vashem [the official Holocaust memorial centre]," she told the European Parliament in Strasbourg

 She described the situation in Gaza as “catastrophic”.
 “What is happening in Gaza has shaken the conscience of the world," she said.
 "Man-made famine can never be a weapon of war.
 For the sake of the children, for the sake of humanity – this must stop."